-- If you are thinking about reporting to the police or to the university, The Women’s Center at Virginia Tech and The Women’s Resource Center of the New River Valley have advocates that will go with you when you make the report.
+- If you are thinking about reporting to the police or to the university, The CARES Program for Survivors of Violence and The Women’s Resource Center of the New River Valley have advocates that will go with you when you make the report.
 Both organizations provide services to people no matter their sex, gender, or gender identity or expression.

 - There are also private resources on campus that can help.
 Private resources may be required to share some information with the university's Title IX Coordinator but can otherwise provide help and support while respecting your privacy.
 A list of on and off campus confidential and private resources is available here.